reelevant-tech/pinot-pubsub-plugin/README.md

 Apache Pinot [stream ingestion plugin](https://docs.pinot.apache.org/developers/plugin-architecture/write-custom-plugins/write-your-stream) for Cloud Pub/Sub.

-This plugin only implements the `High Level` type, meaning consumes data without control over the partition.
-Google Pub/Sub does not defined any concept of partitions like Kafka do.
+This plugin only implements the `LowLevel` consumer type even though PubSub doesn't have a concept of partition (which is how low level ingestion is supposed to work).
+We are forced to hack around this by providing arbitrary offset so we can ingest events as pinot expect.

 ## How to use it